FuriLabs/lvglcharger/README.md

 ## Keyboard layouts

-Unl0kr uses [squeekboard layouts] converted to C via [squeek2lvgl].
+FuriOS Recovery uses [squeekboard layouts] converted to C via [squeek2lvgl].
 To regenerate the layouts, ensure that you have pipenv installed (e.g. via `pip install --user pipenv`) and then run

 ```
 $ ./regenerate-layouts.sh